danw-iq/danw-iq.github.io/pages/api/company-tree.md

 ### Company Relationships

-A Company {{Relationship}} describes the interaction between a {{Company}} and a Manufacturer, Supplier, Partner, Company Tree Node, etc.
+A Company <a href='http://developers.iqmetrix.com/api/Chatterspot-Reports/#relationship'>Relationship</a> describes the interaction between a <a href='http://developers.iqmetrix.com/api/company-tree/#company'>Company</a> and a Manufacturer, Supplier, Partner, Company Tree Node, etc.

 Depending on the type of Relationship, the identifier for each Entity may appear in the `Source` or `Destination` field.